-Repayment begins six months after graduation or after the student ceases to be enrolled at least on a half-time basis.
+Repayment begins nine months after graduation or after the student ceases to be enrolled at least on a half-time basis.
 The student may take up to ten years to repay the loan.
-Interest on the loan does not begin to accrue until the end of the six-month grace period.
+Interest on the loan does not begin to accrue until the end of the nine-month grace period.
 All or a portion of the loan can be canceled by teaching in certain approved areas, by specified military service, by working in the law enforcement field, or by service as a Peace Corps or VISTA volunteer.
 The student must demonstrate financial need on the FAFSA to qualify for this program.
 A promissory note must be signed in the Perkins Loans Office for each academic period for which Perkins funds are received.
+Perkins funding is based on annual availability of funds.